-This week – The First Order falls in Star Wars: The Rise Of Skywalker but SCOOB claims the top spot in the UK Top 10 #Movies chart.
+This week on the Official Film Chart – The First Order falls in Star Wars: The Rise Of Skywalker but SCOOB claims the top spot in the UK Top 10 #Movies chart.

 “You took everything from me!”.
 And therein lies the problem.
 The TV series gods give to us with one hand and take away with another.
 This week, we finally got confirmation that the Marvel/ Disney+ show ‘The Falcon And The Winter Soldier‘ won’t debut this year after all and will now hit screens next year, postponed again from its original August release date.
 However, the good news is that the other Marvel/Disney show ‘Wandavision‘ will indeed hit the service in December, probably filling the void that will be left when season two of ‘The Mandalorian‘ ends.
 We can at least look forward to some decent streaming entertainment to fill in the lack of cinematic fare which features heavily on the horizon.
 Once more, it looks like we are going to possibly go back into lockdown and as such, the cinemas will almost certainly close down once more, robbing us of the final films that haven’t yet been moved back until next year.
 But counterbalancing the good news with the Disney+/ Marvel show, we sadly will be saying goodbye next year to the DC show ‘Supergirl‘, which will end after its sixth season.
 I thought it may be coming and I have been proven correct, devastating the fans of the show.
 However, we are almost certainly guaranteed that it will go out on a high.